Uterine Fibroid Embolization (UFE) is an FDA-Approved, Safe and Effective Alternative to Surgery for Uterine Fibroids

 - You will be given pain medications intravenously before you leave and given a Rx for pain medications, anti-nausea medications and a stool softener to take at home.

-- For 12-24 hours after the procedure, you can expect to feel uterine cramping similar to a heavy period cycle intermittently.
+- For 12-24 hours after the procedure, you can expect to feel uterine cramping similar to a bad menstrual cycle.
+The medications we prescribe helps ease the pain the first day after the procedure.

 - Most women are back to normal activities after 48 hours, but it is common to feel some fatigue and abdominal bloating for up to a week.